fortran-lang/talks/FortranCon2020-community/slides/motivation.md

 ### Fortran users are scattered and disconnected

 * Difficult to find other users
+* No central online presence
 * Conferences and meetups few and far between

-* Feeling alone is not fun:
-  - It makes you re-invent the wheel
+➡ **Difficult to stay motivated and makes you re-invent the wheel**
-  - It makes you want to give up
 </section>